NEW YORK STATE FAIRGROUNDS RULES OF CONDUCT

 SOLICITATION AT THE NEW YORK STATE FAIRGROUNDS

 Pursuant to Title 1, Chapter VIII, Section 369.1 of the Codes, Rules, and Regulations of the State of New York, no person, partnership, corporation, or other entity shall sell or offer for sale any article or service, solicit funds or distribute or display handbills, cards or advertisements of any nature, or engage in any business or commercial activity of any nature on or within the limits of the New York State Fairgrounds, unless licensed by the New York State Department of Agriculture and Markets, Division of the State Fair, to do so.
 Application for such license shall be made to the Director of the Division of the State Fair, Syracuse, New York.
 (Licensing and license revocation procedures are set forth in Sections 369.2 and 369.3.)
+This includes any unlicensed vendors and performers who attempt to set up or perform outside the gates of the Fairgrounds, on State property, at any time of the day or night.

 Section 369.4 requires that prior to the issuance of a solicitor’s license, every applicant for such a license shall enter into a lease for a designated space on the Fairgrounds.
 The terms of the lease limit the lessee’s license to solicit to that designated space and set forth the standards for operation within that space.